Visited on: 20th October, 2018.

 |Pathigam (Hymn) rendered by||Saint Thirugnanasambanthar-1,|

-- This is one of the 276 Devara Paadal Petra Shiva Sthalams and 50th Shiva Sthalam on the northern bank of the river Cauvery in Chozha Nadu (Vadakarai).
+- This is one of the 276 Devara Paadal Petra Shiva Sthalams and 14th Shiva Sthalam on the Southern bank of the river Cauvery in Chozha Nadu (Thenkarai).

 - Lord Shiva in this temple is a Swayambumurthi (self-manifested).

-- This is one of the Saptha Sthana temples of Thiruvaiyaru.
+- This is one of the Saptha Sthanam temples of Thiruvaiyaru.

-- This east facing temple has two corridors and its main tower (Rajagopuram) has 5-tiers.
+- This east facing temple has two corridors and its main tower (Rajagopuram) has 3-tiers.

 History of the Temple

-This temple is also under the purview of the Hindu Religious and Charitable Endowments Department of Government of Tamil Nadu (HR&CE).
+This temple is under the administrative control of the Hindu Religious and Charitable Endowments Department of Government of Tamil Nadu (HR&CE).